oliver006/drone-gcf/README.md

 If no runtime setting is provided at all, the plugin will fail.

 Similarly, you can set the `source` location of each function in case you keep the code in separate folders.

+There are two ways to set environment variables.